drammock/dan.mccloy.info/cv.md

 ---

 # Overview
 I am a scientist trained in acoustic phonetics, speech perception, and auditory neuroscience.
-I am interested in the perception and representation of speech sounds, especially as it relates to distinctive feature theory, auditory attention, and speech intelligibility.
+I am broadly interested in the perception and representation of speech sounds.

-**Current position:** Research Engineer working on [MNE-Python](https://mne.tools/dev/index.html) software, [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/), University of Washington.
+**Current position:** Research Scientist at the [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/), University of Washington.
+Analyzing MEG data relating to literacy and dyslexia; working on [MNE-Python](https://mne.tools/dev/index.html) software.

 # Education